 - Does the translation of UI inaccurate?

-These are some of the localization tests that I found so far.
+These are some of the localization tests that I have found so far.
 You can come up with more tests depending on the UI you are testing.
 I’d appreciate it if you share your suggestion on the criteria listed in this article.
 I am open to suggestions and comments.